Scrub your way to beautiful, vibrant skin.

 Repeat the process once a day until you see a noticeable difference in the area.
 Everyone’s skin is different, and some stretch marks are more severe than others.
 Fading can take longer than you anticipate, but be patient!
 It will work over time.

-Don’t feel like you have to make the scrub daily, either.
+Don’t feel like you have to make this coffee scrub for stretch marks daily, either.
 You can place the paste in an air-tight container and store it at room temperature.
 It will be ready to use whenever you are ready!

 Sources: Mayo Clinic, Global Healing Center, Livestrong, Frank Body